Tempo/Topaz Mirror Conversion

-If you're tired of dealing with chrome that fades and wrinkles and peels off your Cougar's outside mirrors, or if you just want a full custom mirror look, we've got a great solution for you, using parts that Ford had already manufactured.
+Tired of dealing with chrome that fades and wrinkles and peels off your Cougar's outside mirrors?
+Or are you looking for a full custom mirror look?
+Well, we've got a great solution for you, using parts that Ford had already manufactured.

 These flush-mount mirrors are from a 1980's-early 1990's two-door Ford Tempo/ Mercury Topaz.
 They feature a two-piece housing, lighter weight, paintable plastic, flush mounting, and are easier to clean and repair.
 Surprisingly, very few modifications have to be made to get them to fit onto the door of a Cougar or Thunderbird.
 The aluminum window trim near the stock mirror needs to be cut back (you can guess very easily at this).
 One of the three mounting holes needs to be enlarged a bit.
 And that's it—the wiring harness will plug right in, and when you tighten the mirror down on the inside, it fits absolutely flush on the outside.
 You may also want to drill a hole underneath and toward the front of the outer housing so that when you wash the car, water will drain out of the hole instead of waiting to fly out at 40 mph.
 Plus, if you ever break a mirror or fry a mirror motor, it's much easier to get to the mechanism with this two-piece setup than with the stock mirrors.